Biodiversity Net Gain FAQs - Frequently Asked Questions

 Local authorities will not be able to direct developers to purchase biodiversity units from them in preference to other ecologically equivalent suppliers, and will be expected to manage any associated conflicts of interest.

-When mandatory BNG comes into force (in January 2024 for all but small sites), any approach to the delivery of BNG will need to meet the minimum requirements as set out in the legislation (primary and secondary).
+Any approach to the delivery of BNG (for developments where it is mandatory) will need to meet the minimum requirements as set out in the legislation (primary and secondary).
 This means that LPAs will not be able to levy a tariff system (i.e. a general fee) to then pool money for investment in nature elsewhere at some future point.
 Offsite lands used for BNG must be registered on the biodiversity gain sites register, measured using a standardised biodiversity metric and legally secured for at least 30 years.

 There is, however, scope to encourage the development of a local habitat bank (on LPA or other third party land) from which multiple developments could secure BNG through a single site through the sale of smaller parcels of biodiversity unit uplift (see above re schemes for local offsite delivery).